GLIMS-RGI/rgi_user_guide/docs/data_fields/glacier_product.md

 ### `term_type`

 The `term_type` attribute contains information on terminus type.
 All glaciers in RGI 7.0 have been assigned the "Not assigned" category, except for the marine-terminating glaciers in the northern hemisphere (after {cite:t}`Kochtitzky2022`) and in region 17 (Southern Andes).
 The marine-terminating term_type is valid for ~2000.
 The only region missing classification for marine-terminating glaciers is RGI 19 (Antarctic and Subantarctic), thus all glaciers that are "not assigned" outside of RGI 19 can be assumed to be non-marine-terminating for ~2000.
-No region or glacier has any attributes availible for lake-terminating or shelf-terminating glaciers.
+No region or glacier has any attributes available for lake-terminating or shelf-terminating glaciers.

 |   Value | Terminus type      |
 |--------:|:-------------------|